tibbe/talks/bahug-2012/slides.md

 * Remember that many standard data types are lazy (e.g. `Maybe`, `Either`).

-* This means that's it's easy to be lazier than you intend by wrapping an expression in such a value:
+* This means that it's easy to be lazier than you intend by wrapping an expression in such a value:

 ~~~~ {.haskell}